HemabhKamboj/hello-world/README.md

 # hello-world
 Hello world, whatsup?
-creating me a first readme file hello this is Hemabh Kamboj
+creating me a first readme file hello this is Hemabh Kamboj.
+I am in 2nd year.